Kate Davies

 These are just a few of the many gifts of gratitude.
 But even after we think we’ve reaped its rewards, gratitude is the gift that keeps on giving.
 This is because every time we remember our initial gratitude, it re-creates itself and we feel grateful all over again.

-The next step is to express our gratitude.
+A third step is expressing our gratitude.
 Feeling gratitude without expressing it is like walking away from a half-finished job, making a pie but forgetting to bake it, or wrapping a present and not giving it to anyone.
 We complete the job when we express our gratitude.
 Whether the object of our gratitude recognizes it or not, it doesn’t really matter because expressing appreciation makes us feel happier.

 We can express gratitude to everyone who has helped us, including people who we love, people who challenge us, people who serve us, and people we work with.
 Whether we like them or not should not affect our gratitude because every relationship can be a gift and teach us something.
 Indeed, people who irritate or annoy us can often teach us a lot because we can learn patience and tolerance from them.